Avoid a major meltdown by knowing the essential steps to take when a flight plan veers off course

 Kong Ding Chek/Getty Images

-Any delay during the peak holiday travel season can feel especially stressful, but knowing the right steps to take if your plans are thrown off schedule will help make the process a little easier.
+Any delay can feel stressful, but knowing the right steps to take if your plans are thrown off schedule will help make the process a little easier.
+Here’s what to do:

 Gather information